 Chipotle Black Bean Dip

 If snacking is your favorite meal of the day, then you’re going to love this super healthy Chipotle Black Bean Dip!
+This Black Bean Dip recipe is made with canned black beans, onion, garlic, salsa and chipotle chili powder.

 This Black Bean Dip recipe couldn’t be easier.
 Just toss the ingredients in a food processor and whir away!
 Black beans make this dip extra healthy and the chipotle makes it extra flavorful.
 Serve with tortilla chips (preferably baked), gluten-free crackers or an assortment of fresh vegetables.

-This black bean dip gets its delicious smokey flavor and slight kick to it from a bit of chipotle chili and adobo sauce.
-I’ve kept things on the mild side here, but if you want a spicy bean dip, then just add more chili and sauce to your liking.
+This black bean dip gets its delicious smokey flavor and slight kick to it from a bit of chipotle chili powder and adobo sauce.
+I’ve kept things on the mild side here, but if you want a spicy bean dip, then just add more chili and adobo sauce to your liking.

-- Vegetarian black beans, rinsed and drained
+- Canned black beans, rinsed and drained

 - Garlic clove, smashed and chopped